 I eat healthily.
 Is leaky gut still a possibility?

-It is important to understand that many diseases that seem to be unrelated to the gut such as psoriasis, thyroiditis or arthritis, are actually caused by gut problems.
-Some people have shown nutritional deficiency or imbalances of body functions, not matter how healthy the food they eat.
-If you experience any of these symptoms, you need to be aware that your body might not be absorbing nutrients due to impaired digestion and poor gut health.
+It is important to understand that many diseases that seem to be unrelated to the gut such as psoriasis, thyroiditis, or arthritis, are actually caused by gut problems.

 How does leaky gut occur in the body?

-Although most of the symptoms associated with leaky gut occur in the small intestine, your whole digestive system, immune system and nervous system have direct impact on your health.
+Although most of the symptoms associated with leaky gut occur in the small intestine, your whole digestive system, immune system, and nervous system have a direct impact on your health.

 Mouth: Digestion begins in the mouth.
 Your first digestive problem will arise if you do not chew your food thoroughly.
 A proper mechanical breakdown of your food in the mouth helps your stomach to digest it easily.

 Stomach: Stomach acids and other enzymes start the breakdown of the food into smaller pieces and move them into the duodenum and small intestines.
-Stomach acids production decreases as we age, and it's largely affected by chronic stress, excess food intake, alcohol intake or overuse of medication.
-Incomplete digestion can negatively affect nutrient assimilation and encourage the overgrowth of bad bacteria and yeast.
-Hence, leaky gut syndrome occurs as a result of low stomach acids and poor digestion; causing gas, bloating and nutrient deficiencies.
+Stomach acid production decreases as we age, and it's largely affected by chronic stress, excess food intake, alcohol intake, or overuse of medication.

 Small Intestine: The lining of the intestinal tract has a dynamic and self-renewing population of epithelial cells that participate in several ways to facilitate digestion and absorption.
-It is a barrier that normally transports the digested micronutrients from the 'inside’ of the gut to the 'outside’ of the gut.
-Along with frequent ingesting of refined sugar, processed food, medication, chemical, pesticides and food additives, this lining gets battered by poor digestion and assimilation, eventually losing its integrity.
-Malabsorption and nutrient deficiencies occur when the barrier become dysfunctional.
-These deficiencies of nutrients will slow down the natural ability of the gut to heal, and cause further damage to the immune system, lymphatic system, liver and other parts of the body where the body has become more vulnerable to infections and attacks its own tissues.
+It is a barrier that, when healthy, transports the digested micronutrients from the 'inside’ of the gut to the 'outside’ of the gut.

-Tight junctions form the seals between the cells of the gut lining, allowing partially digested vital nutrients to pass through the layer, so that they can get into your bloodstream and nourish your body.
-When these junctions get irritated and inflamed, they loosen up, allowing larger food particles and toxins to sneak into the bloodstream and lymphatic system; triggering food allergies and taxing the immune system.
-When the immune system is overwhelmed for an extended period of time, leaky gut can develop.
+Tight junctions form the seals between the cells of the gut lining, allowing partially digested vital nutrients to pass through the layer so that they can get into your bloodstream and nourish your body.

 Immune system: On the other side of the intestinal lining, are about two-thirds of your immune system (lymphoid tissues) called Peyer’s patches that live in your gut.
 They serve as the gatekeeper to your gut.

 Stress and antibiotics can damage the natural balance of the gut flora in the colon.
-If you lack these beneficial bacteria to break down the bile salts and estrogen, bile salts will enter freely and damage the colon, contributing to colon cancer; excess estrogens will be reabsorbed and bind to the tissues such as breast, uterus or ovaries, resulting in premenstrual syndrome, fibroids or tumours.
-You will then become toxic if you have difficult bowel movements, which in turn increases the risk of many chronic and life changing health consequences.
+If you lack these beneficial bacteria to break down the bile salts and estrogen, bile salts will enter freely and damage the colon.

-In summary, leaky gut syndrome is a key element in the pathogenesis of many different diseases.
+In summary, leaky gut syndrome is the root cause of many different diseases.
 Your gut health is the mirror of your total physical health.
 Hippocrates, the founder of medicine once said, "All Disease Begins In the Gut."
 Therefore, I believe "True Health Starts In the GUT", too.

 Look out for the next article - Leaky gut healing protocol.